Tirzepatide monograph · Evidence review

 This is the part no comparison should bury.
 Tirzepatide is available; retatrutide is not.

 Tirzepatide is FDA-approved, prescribed by clinicians, and dispensed by licensed pharmacies as Zepbound and Mounjaro, with an official label covering dosing, side effects, and how to inject it78.
-Retatrutide has **no** FDA approval and is supplied only inside clinical trials.
+Retatrutide has no FDA approval and is supplied only inside clinical trials.
 That has a hard real-world consequence: any website, peptide vendor, or "research chemical" seller offering retatrutide for sale is operating outside the legitimate supply chain.
 Such material is not pharmaceutical-grade, is not quality-controlled, has no verified dose accuracy or sterility, and using it means self-administering an experimental triple-hormone agonist with no medical oversight and no safety monitoring — precisely the monitoring (heart rate, glucose, GI tolerance) the trials show is needed1.
 If you want a triple agonist, the only honest answer today is: wait for the Phase 3 data and an approval, or ask about enrolling in a trial.
+The same caution applies to the needle-free shortcut many people hope for: there is still no oral tirzepatide pill, and the compounded "oral" versions sold online have no proven absorption — though a genuinely oral GLP-1, orforglipron (Foundayo), is now FDA-approved as a separate drug.

 The bottom line